Does the Pass Plus scheme lower car insurance costs?

 Does Pass Plus reduce car insurance premiums?

-That said, the scheme may still offer long-term financial benefits for young or inexperienced drivers, potentially leading to lower premiums over time because your safer driving habits could lead to fewer insurance claims.
+The scheme may offer long-term financial benefits for young or inexperienced drivers, potentially leading to lower premiums over time because your safer driving habits could lead to fewer insurance claims.

 Always shop around and compare quotes, as some insurers may offer discounts for Pass Plus certificate holders.